CSE512-16S/a3-wesleytlee-sacmehta/README.md

 - Due to our unfamiliarity with D3 and our inexperience with JavaScript, the most time consuming part was coding up the first draft of our visualization

 ### Softwares/Tools
-We have used d3 and nvd3 (a wrapper written on top of d3) in this assignment.
+- For coding, we have used d3 and nvd3 (a wrapper written on top of d3).
+- For visual encoding, we used Color Brewer.